 The answer may surprise you.
 It’s typically recommended by the AAPD (American Academy of Pediatric Dentistry) that children start seeing the dentist when they’re 1 year old, or whenever their first tooth erupts.

 Is your child a little older?
 You should bring them to the dentist in Wesley Chapel for an appointment as soon as you can to ensure their teeth and mouth are healthy and strong.
+If your family is located in Land O'Lakes, we would love to become your dental home.
+We are a short drive away.

 Going to the dentist early and regularly helps your child become more familiar with the process of regular dental visits, making them less likely to be anxious about going to the dentist as they grow up.
 Seeing the same dentist regularly throughout your child’s early years will also allow the doctor to become more familiar with your child’s teeth.
 They’ll be able to identify any potential oral development issues early, and take the proper action to ensure their teeth stay strong and healthy.
 These regular appointments also encourage children to build better life-long oral health habits.